 The SBA Paycheck Protection Loan Program

 UPDATE as of 4/24/20: President Trump has signed another relief bill into law, providing additional funds for the Paycheck Protection Program.
-We anticipate the application portal to reopen on April 27, 2020.
-Contact your United Bank lender to begin your application as soon as possible.

 On March 27, 2020, President Trump signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act into law.
 As part of this nearly $2.2 trillion aid package to fight the COVID-19 (Coronavirus) pandemic, Congress appropriated approximately $349 billion for the creation of the Paycheck Protection Program (PPP).
 This program provides payroll assistance for the nation’s nearly 30 million small businesses, and select nonprofits, in the form of 100% guaranteed loans from the U.S. Small Business Administration (SBA).